Skip to content

 • Use timeframe-appropriate levels (Daily chart β†’ focus on Weekly/Monthly levels)

-• Disable intraday levels if trading higher timeframes
+• Disable intraday levels if analyzing higher timeframes

 Mistake #2: Treating All Levels as Equally Important